davidgasquez/project-latex-template/README.md

 Latex Template
 =======================

-The LaTeX file that I use as the base for all my university homeworks .
+The LaTeX file that I use as the base for all my university homeworks.

 ## Installing